 The Taurus/Beltane season is a reminder of how much beauty we have all around us, if we only stop for a moment and really take it in.
-It's obvious why our ancestors chose to celebrate life and love at this time of year when we fling open our windows, clear out the cobwebs and stale air of winter, feel the warm Sun, and drink in Mother Earth's many blessings.
+It is obvious why our ancestors chose to celebrate life at this time of year when we fling open our windows, clear out the cobwebs and stale air of winter, feel the warm sun, and drink in Mother Earth's many gifts.

 by Mary Oliver